telehash/TMesh/TMesh.md

 ### Encrypted Knock Payload

 A unique 32 byte secret must be derived for every epoch and include the medium definition.
-The additional sources for the secret depend on the context in which the epoch is used, and may range from a well-known fixed value (for public communities), shared value (for private communities), or ephemeral value (for direct connections).
-The 32 bytes are the binary digest output of a SHA-256 calculation of the concatenated source inputs for the secret.
+The 32 bytes are the binary digest output of multiple SHA-256 calculations of source data from the community and hashnames.
+The first digest is generated from the medium (6 bytes), that output is combined with the community name (string) for a second digest.

+For public communities this second digest is the secret for the `PING` epoch that is shared and known by all members.
+For private communities it is combined with a member's hashname (32 bytes) for a final digest that is the secret for the `PING` epoch unique to each member.
+With direct communities the other member's hashname is also combined and a final (fourth) digest is the secret unique to that community and pair of members.

 The nonce input is always the epoch's current window sequence encoded as a network order unsigned double integer (`uint64_t`) 8 bytes.
+This provides an additional guarantee against replay or delay attacks as the ciphertext is invalid outside of a window.

 ### Epochs